michaelavila/selecta.vim/README.md

     nnoremap <leader>e :call SelectaFile()<cr>

     " Find all buffers that have been opened.
     " Fuzzy select one of those.
-Open the selected file with :e. nnoremap <leader>b :call SelectaBuffer()<cr>
+Open the selected file with :b. nnoremap <leader>b :call SelectaBuffer()<cr>

     " Find previously run commands.